For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Images Money - Flickr

-As your first £1,000 of interest on savings is also tax-free, you might not need to pay tax on your savings until the combined income of your salary and interest is over £18,570.
+As your first £1,000 of interest on savings is also tax-free, you might not need to pay tax on your savings until the combined income of your salary and interest is up to £18,570.

 Note: If you have a higher Personal Allowance (e.g. you receive the Blind Person's Allowance), your minimum total income before paying tax on savings will be adjusted accordingly above £18,570.

-Alternatively, if you're in it for the long haul (e.g. planning on saving long-term for a deposit on a house or something similar) go for a tax-free ISA or Lifetime ISA instead.
+Alternatively, if you're in it for the long haul (e.g. planning on saving long-term for a deposit on a house or something similar) you could go for a tax-free ISA or Lifetime ISA instead.

 Stumped when it comes to tax?
 Our guide to tax facts for students has the answers.